bobbycomet/Griffin-Hub/README.md

 ### Plugins

-Shows every plugin currently loaded — name, version, author, and trust level — along with any load warnings, and lets you run the checks and one-click actions that plugins have registered for either System Tune or Hardware Hub, right from this page.
+Shows every plugin currently loaded, name, version, author, and trust level, along with any load warnings, and lets you run the checks and one-click actions that plugins have registered for either System Tune or Hardware Hub, right from this page.
 Plugins can `git clone` driver sources (into a dedicated, user-owned directory — never a system path) as part of a check or action, which is how